cicl-stanford/homepage/content/home/people.md

 	twitter = "LauraXijiaZhou"
 	github = "lauraxijia"
 	website = "https://xijiazho.people.stanford.edu/"
-	description = "I am currently a PhD candidate in Nick Haber's [autonomous agents lab](https://www.autonomousagents.stanford.edu/).
+	description = "I am currently a PhD candidate in Nick Haber's [Autonomous Agents Lab](https://www.autonomousagents.stanford.edu/).
 I double-majored in cognitive neuroscience and computer sciences from Minerva School.
 I am interested in how causal representations form our understandings in both the physical world and the social world.
 In my spare time, I enjoy learning electronics and observing squirrels."

 [[member]]